Taking inventory of your IT Equipment with RFID

 If your organization doesn't plan to use RFID 'daily' - it won't be cost-effective on a small scale.
-In this example, if you have five work trucks/carts with 20 items each, that's 100 items per day to scan in/out.
-250 events per year / 25,000 item events.
+In our example, if you have five work trucks/carts with 20 items each, that's 100 items per day to scan in/out.
+Two hundred fifty daily audits per year—25,000 item events.

 Frankly, it's not possible with a barcode.
 You can try a barcode sign in/out system.
-It's too slow.
+It's too stolid.
 Too cumbersome.
 People will not use it.
-With RFID, you can also automate the process -- but that's a different topic, and we will go into that in another how-to.
+With RFID, you can also automate the process -- but that's a different topic using fixed RFID readers, and we will go into that in another how-to.

 500 - 50,000 Asssets

-Once you get to 500+ assets, your company is probably looking at leases, warranties, product life expectancies.
+Once your company reaches 500+ assets, your company is probably looking at leases, warranties, product life expectancies.

-The great thing about RFID is -- it's not more complicated, and it returns over-and-over when it's time to audit the equipment.
-Additionally, with RFID, you can add doorway audits and track with automated tracking systems like Aura.
+The great thing about using RFID vs. regular barcode labels is that it's not more complicated, and it returns over-and-over when it's time to audit the equipment.
+Additionally, with RFID, you can add doorway audits and track with automated tracking systems like Pogi.

-Add an RFID tag, and your audit times will drop by 90%+.
+Add an RFID tag, and your audit times will drop by more than 95%.
 Our SimplyRFiD Wave Handheld will get you started tomorrow.